Program and Academic Details

 While the six-week Pre-LLM Program is a required component of the LECP, neither this course, nor the three-week Speaking and Listening for Legal English Students, are for credit.
 Neither count towards LLM degree requirements.

-What if my English proficiency at the end of the two semester of the Certificate year is not sufficient for entry into LLM studies?
+What if my English proficiency at the end of the second semester of the Certificate year is not sufficient for entry into LLM studies?

 Students enrolled in the Two-Year LLM track will complete the six week Pre-LLM program in the summer following the Certificate year.
 Should a student be deemed to require further remedial instruction, he or she will be enrolled in additional remedial courses before the six-week Pre-LLM program.
 In rare cases, should a student be found to require further immersive instruction in English before matriculating full-time into an LLM program, he or she may be offered a three-semester LLM option in order to provide them an additional semester of immersion in the English language.